One of my greatest passions in life is music.

 If I buy a book, whether it’s ink on paper or bits and bytes, I expect to own it.
 I don’t want my cellphone plan to be 100 minutes, 500 text messages and 500MB of data.
 Maybe I want 60 minutes, 50 texts and 2.0GB of data.
 Similarly, I want to pick and choose the exact TV channels that I get on my cable or satellite contract.
 I want to fly with your airline, but I want my rewards miles to be credited with someone else.

 It seems inevitable that the customer will ultimately decide upon the combination of products, services, and vendors that’s right for them.
-The services themselves will be commoditized – I don’t really care who my cellphone provider is, for example, as long as I get good service / coverage / pricing.
+The services themselves will be commoditized.
+For example I don’t really care who my cellphone provider is – as long as I get good service / coverage / pricing, I have no inherent brand loyalty to something I consider a commodity.

 In return for this flexibility and simplicity of choice, they’ll be a premium to pay.
-And that’s fine with me.
+But you know what?
+That’s fine with me.

 The End Of Engineered-Obsolescence